Paul-Hebert/squiggles-and-dots/src/art/isometric/isometric.md

 height: 100
 ---

-An isometric grid of cubes.
 Inspired by [Into the Breach](https://subsetgames.com/itb.html), this will be expanded on in the future.